yeikiu/waar/README.md

 # 🤖💬 waar | WhatsApp Auto-Reply

 - Runs headless: No browser UI window displayed.
-(You can change this later with `WAAR_HEADLESS` env variable)
+(You can change this later with `HEADLESS` env variable)
 - Keeps session stored for next uses: Scan QR directly from terminal and only once

 <img src=".github/waar_demo_1.png" />